suyuan32/simple-admin-core/docs/simple-admin/en/docs/k8s-deploy.md

 ### coreapi k8s deployment file tutorial

 > core api the name of service, you can find in label and metadata:name \
-> Namespace is simple-admin by default, you can change your own namespace
+> Namespace is  default, you can change your own namespace

 ```yaml
 apiVersion: apps/v1